 Additionally, Panama is a transcontinental country because it’s at the boundary between both North America and South America.
 Panama City is the capital and largest city.
-But its other major cities are San Miguelito, Juan Diaz, and David.Download
+But its other major cities are San Miguelito, Juan Diaz, and David.Panama in Google Maps

 Panama Satellite Map

 Altogether, Panama occupies an area of 75,417 square kilometers (29,119 sq mi).
 In comparison, it’s larger than Costa Rica but smaller than Cuba or Guatemala.
-Also, it includes several islands in the Gulf of Panama, Mosquito Gulf, and Gulf of Chiriquí.
+Also, it includes several islands in the Gulf of Panama, Mosquito Gulf, and the Gulf of Chiriquí.
 Within the Gulf of Panama, the Pearl Islands consist of Isla del Rey, San Jose Island, and several others.
 The main islands in the Gulf of Chiriquíare are Coiba, Cébaco, and Jicaron.
 The shape of Panama is like the letter “S” on its side.
 The country lies between 7°N and 10°N latitude with a tropical climate.
 Tropical rainforests, volcanoes, mountains, and a system of nearly 500 rivers dominate the landscape in Panama.

 Panama Physical Map

 The terrain in Panama consists of rugged mountains, with a steep interior.
 But the coastal regions mostly transition to plains and rolling hills.
-The Central Cordillera (Tabasará Mountains) lie in the west and contains Volcan Baru.
+The Central Cordillera (Tabasará Mountains) lies in the west and contains Volcan Baru.
 At 3,474 meters (11,398 ft) in height, it’s the highest point in Panama.
-Whereas to the east, both the Darien and Sapo mountains extend to its border with Colombia.
+Whereas to the east, both the Darien and Sapo mountains extend to their border with Colombia.
 Finally, further north is the San Blas Range near its boundary with the Caribbean Sea.

-Panama Provinces Map
+Panama Provincial Map

-Provinces are the first-level administrative unit in Panama which are divided geographically and administratively.
+Provinces are the first-level administrative unit in Panama that are divided geographically and administratively.
 Currently, there are 10 provinces in Panama.
 Additionally, there are 3 indigenous comarcas, which are similar to provinces.
 Provinces in Panama are divided into districts, which are the second-level administrative unit.
 Finally, districts can also be subdivided into sections called corregimientos, which receive periodic updates based on census reports.